kwebio/kweb-docs/index.rst

 Kweb: The Easier Way to Website
 ===================================

-Create beautiful, efficient, and powerful websites in Kotlin.
+Create beautiful, efficient, and powerful websites in Kotlin, quickly.

 This documentation is early and a work-in-progress, feedback is very welcome.
 Please `submit an issue <https://github.com/kwebio/docs/issues>`_, or `fork, improve, and create